j262byuu/Process_NHANES_2003-2006_7164_semi-raw_accelerometer_data/README.md

 3. In ~10% of participants who did not follow protocol, it may be possible to estimate RA and other circadian rhythm parameters.

 I wrote code to match the NCI algorithm as closely as possible.
 Key features:
-1. Calibration and imputation are turned off.
+1. Calibration and imputation are turned off; these steps are not feasible with single-axis count-based data.
-2. Windowsizes are set to c(60, 900, 3600).
-This is my custom setting because I truly believe the GGIR default.
+2. Windowsizes are set to c(60, 3600, 3600).
+This is matches the NCI algorithm.
 Here's an explanation:
 ```
 window1 = 60: Matches the native 60-second epoch of the ActiGraph 7164
-window2 = 900: 15-minute windows for non-wear detection (I think this is reasonable, although it DOES NOT match the original NCI algorithm)
+window2 = 3600: 1-hour windows for non-wear detection
 window3 = 3600: 1-hour assessment windows with overlapping detection
 ```
-According to the NCI algorithm ([create.pam_perday.sas](https://epi.grants.cancer.gov/nhanes-pam/create.pam_perday.sas), line 183), window2 should be set to 3600 (i.e., 60 minutes).
-You can try this setting if you want to follow the original method.

 4. Uses GGIR’s non-wear detection (NotWorn algorithm) to identify sleep.
 I tried L5+/-12 but it gave me some pretty wild results.
 5. A 10-hour minimum wear time defines a valid day (same as NCI).
 6. Uses a 100-count non-wear threshold (though I’m not sure it works well).